Faucaria tigrina (fow-KAR-ee-uh tig-REE-nuh), the Tiger’s Jaw, is a succulent which belongs to the Aizoaceae family.

-Native to South America, these plants were first introduced to Europe in the 1790s.
+Native to the dryer areas of the South African Cape Province, these plants were first introduced to Europe in the 1790s.

 Like most other succulent plants, they have thick and fleshy leaves.